 We use a wide range of CSPs (Cloud service providers) as part of our processing environment.
 Unless we specifically state otherwise, we are, in respect of all these CSPs, the data controller.

 Unless we specifically state otherwise, all the CSPs that we use utilise EU-located processing facilities.

-Our payment processors and banking arrangements are based in the EU and, for our US website, in the US.
+Our payment processors and banking arrangements are based in the UK, EU and, for our US website, in the US.

 We do not ship and deliver physical products around the world.